haskelladdict/sconcho/sconcho/doc/manual.rst

 Sconcho Manual
 --------------

-*Author: Markus Dittrich (last change 09/10/2011)*
+*Author: Markus Dittrich (last change 11/03/2011)*

 Sconcho is a tool for creating knitting charts.
-Charts can be created by placing a variety of knitting symbols into a rectangular grids.
-Projects can be saved in a platform independent format as sconcho project files (spf) and can be edited at a later time.
-Charts can be exported in a variety of image formats and also printed to a printer of saved in PDF or PostScript format.
+Charts can be created by placing stitch patterns into a rectangular grid.
+Sconcho has a large number of predefined knitting symbols and you can also define and import your own.
+Knitting charts can be saved in a platform independent format as sconcho project files (spf) and can be edited at a later time.
+Charts can be exported in a variety of image formats (jpg, png, etc.) and also printed to a printer of saved in PDF or PostScript format (on Linux and Mac OSX).

 **Contents of this manual**: